Blane245/musicgenerator/docs/CMG User Manual.md

 The features of the CMG include:
 - Retention of defined sound generation files between working sessions,
-- The use of SoundFont files to produce Midi sounds,
+- The use of SoundFont files to produce sampled sounds,
+- Pitch vibrato and tremolo effects,
+- Pitch sequencing,
 - The separation of sound generators into tracks that mimics the parts in a music score,
 - Three types of sound generators, one of which is silent,
-- Room level sound reverb, compression, equalization, and volume controls, and
+- Room level sound reverb, compression, equalization, and volume effects, and
 - Previewing and recording of assembled compositions.

 An example of a composition in progress is shown here: